btvoidx/mint/README.md

 ```

 If you prefer channel-based consumers you can create a wrapper
 for `mint.Emit` so that it forwards all data to a channel.
-Be
-mindful of this example as it will not work in single thread mode.
 ```go
 func MyOn[T any](e *mint.Emitter) (<-ch T, off func()) {
 	ch := make(chan T)